kabioye2/kabioye2/README.md

 - 👋 Hi, I’m Kehinde
 - 🎓 I am a Software Engineeering master's student
 - 👀 I’m interested in embedded software and software systems
-- 🌱 I’m currently learning C, Java, and JavaScript
+- 🧠 I’m currently learning C, Java, Python and JavaScript
-- 💞️ I’m looking to collaborate on any projects to further improve my coding skills
+- 🤝🏽 I’m looking to collaborate on any projects to further improve my coding skills

 <!---